 The Global Healthy Living Foundation relies on the activist philanthropy of our past and current partners: corporate sponsors, government and foundation grants.
 We are grateful for their continued support of our community and advocacy efforts.

 We do not ask for individual donations, and all of our programs and services are free to members of the chronic disease community.
-Sponsorship information for educational or advocacy activities is available by contacting Executive Director Louis Tharp.
+If you would like to discuss a partnership, please contact Executive Director Louis Tharp, 845-348-0400 (or email him here).

 The Arthritis National Research Foundation’s mission is to provide initial research funding to brilliant, investigative scientists with new ideas to cure arthritis and related autoimmune diseases.
 ANRF has funded arthritis research to understand the causes, preventions and development of new treatments for osteoarthritis, rheumatoid arthritis, lupus, juvenile arthritis, scleroderma, gout, fibromyalgia and many other autoimmune diseases.
 They are committed to research and place 91 cents of every dollar into research programs to help find answers, new treatments and hopefully cures for the arthritis community.